 “Buses” means the aggregate listing of anticipated replacement buses identified by DPI to be acquired by the

-LEA as listed on the original Exhibit B for 2024-25 attached to this Agreement as well as anticipated replacement buses identified by DPI and listed in any supplemental Exhibit B for each annual extension, if applicable.
+LEA as listed on the original Exhibit B for 2024-25 attached to this Agreement as well as anticipated replacement buses identified by DPI and listed in any replacement Exhibit B in connection with each annual extension, if applicable.

 “Code” means the Internal Revenue Code of 1986, as amended, together with all published rulings, regulations and court decisions with respect thereto.